De Rosa (bicycle company): History

 In 1969 De Rosa was approached by Gianni Motta, who wanted to engage De Rosa as his frame builder and mechanic.
 De Rosa accepted and became the bicycle supplier to Motta's team as well.
 It was during this period that one of the greatest stars of cycling was rising - Eddy Merckx.
 DeRosa built some frames for Merckx around this time, but it was not until 1973 that their relationship was formalized and De Rosa became the official frame builder and mechanic for the Molteni team which Merckx captained.
 Merckx and his teammates won nearly all the major European races including the Tour de France, the Giro d'Italia, Milan–San Remo and the World Championship.
 This partnership with Molteni remained in effect until Merckx's retirement in 1978.
 In 1981 De Rosa worked as technical consultant to Merckx, who began his own bicycle manufacturing company.

 In 1974 Francesco Moser engaged De Rosa for his Filotex team, and went on to win the World Championship.
 Later, in 1982 De Rosa sponsored the Sammontana team led by Moreno Argentin and Giovanbattista Baronchelli.
 From 1985 to 1989 De Rosa worked with the Ariostea team - a small start-up team which would later become dominant in European racing.

+Growth

 Demand for De Rosa bicycles from new markets skyrocketed in the 1980s - including the United States, Russia, Japan, Belgium, and Germany.
 Subsequently, De Rosa's company outgrew the small workshop adjacent to his home, and moved to a larger space in Cusano Milanino, Milan.
 Later, his three sons entered the business, with Danilo and Doriano assisting in production management, and Cristiano taking over the commercial side of the business.